 2. DEFINITIONS

-"construction of a new dike" - means the construction of new flood protection dikes and the upgrading of existing orphan dikes to provincial dike standards. "orphan dikes" - means flood protection dikes that are not being maintained by an owner or diking authority.
+"construction of a new dike" - means the construction of new flood protection dikes and the upgrading of existing orphan dikes to provincial dike standards. "orphan dike" - means a "dike," as defined in the Dike Maintenance Act (the "Act"), that: